Nguso death: a case of high handedness and violation of human rights:

 ITANAGAR, Mar 20: The Independent Fact Finding Committee (IFFC) on the Custodial

-Death of late Tasi Nguso, a bus conductor of the State Transport department knocked-
+Death of late Tasi Nguso, a bus conductor of the State Transport department knocked-down

-The IFFC in its findings stated that it is clear case of high-
+The IFFC in its findings stated that it is clear case of high-handedness and a clear

 While doing Post Mortem, videography was not done which is violation of NHRC guidelines.